 Negligible effect.
 The action potentially would not alter either resource conditions, such as traditional access or site preservation, or the relationship between the resource and the affiliated group's body of beliefs and practices.
 There would be no change to a group's body of beliefs and practices.
+For purposes of Section 106, the determination of effect on ethnographic resources would be no effect on historic properties.

 Minor adverse effect.
 The action would have a slight but noticeable effect.
 It would not appreciably alter resource conditions, such as traditional access or site preservation, or the relationship between the resource and the affiliated group's body of beliefs and practices.
+For purposes of Section 106, the determination of effect on ethnographic resources would be no adverse effect.

 Minor beneficial effect.
 The action would enhance traditional access and/or accommodate a group's traditional practices or beliefs.
+For purposes of Section 106, the determination of effect on ethnographic resources would be no adverse effect.

 Moderate adverse effect.
 The effect of the action would be apparent and would alter resource conditions.
 Interference to traditional access, site preservation, or the relationship between the resource and the affiliated group's beliefs and practices would occur, even though the group's beliefs and practices would survive.
+For purposes of Section 106, the determination of effect on ethnographic resources would be an adverse effect.